 The Department of Commerce and Consumer Affairs (DCCA), and its Regulated Industries Complaints Office (RICO), offer tools, tips, and services you can use to check out an individual or business.
-Information is available by calling (808) 587-4272 or online at cca.hawaii.gov/business_online.
+Information is available by calling (808) 587-4272 or online at cca.hawaii.gov/businesscheck.
 For information about filing a complaint or to report unlicensed activity, call RICO's Consumer Resource Center at (808) 587-4272 or visit us online at cca.hawaii.gov/rico.

-Neighbor island residents can dial the following numbers then 7-4272 followed by the # sign:
+To call Oahu-RICO, dial the following toll free numbers: Kauai 274-3141, extension 74272; Maui 984-2400, extension 74272; Big Island 974-4000, extension 74272; Molokai and Lanai 1-800-468-4644, extension 74272, followed by the # sign.

-RICO is the enforcement arm for over forty-five professional boards, commissions, and programs that are administratively attached to the Department of Commerce and Consumer Affairs.
+RICO is the enforcement arm for over 45 professional boards, commissions, and programs that are administratively attached to the DCCA.
 RICO receives complaints, conducts investigations, and prosecutes licensing law violations.
 RICO also prosecutes unlicensed activity through the issuance of citations and by filing civil lawsuits in the Circuit Courts.
 RICO works to resolve consumer complaints where appropriate and provides consumer education about various issues relating to licensing and consumer protection.
 RICO also administers the State Certified Arbitration Program (SCAP) for "lemon" motor vehicle claims.

 This brochure is for informational purposes only and not intended for the purposes of providing legal advice.
 Information provided is subject to change.
 Printed material can be made available for individuals with special needs in Braille, large print or audio tape.
 Submit requests to the RICO Complaints and Enforcement Officer at 586-2666.
-Image courtesy of Salvatore Vuono / FreeDigitalPhotos.net